Surgery Managers and Team Leaders

 GMC Number 6166619

 MB ChB MRCGP, Birmingham 2008.
 Nic joined the group as a GP Partner in 2017, having been to Medical School in Birmingham.
 He previously worked as a junior doctor in the West Midlands and then went on to do his GP training in Derby.
 He has an interest in diabetes, cancer, end of life care and sports medicine.
 Nic is also able to do joint injections.
-He has gone on to become a GP trainer and is enjoying his new role.
+He has gone on to become a GP trainer and is enjoying his new role as well as being a Clinical Lead for GP Registrars & Training, the Nursing Team Manager and Sepsis Clinical Lead.

 Dr Rachel Shaw